Landwer Coffee

 Landwer Coffee (קפה לנדוור) is the first coffee roaster company opened in Israel and the second largest in the country.
 It was originally established in 1919 in Germany.
+The company also owns the Cafe Landwer restaurant chain.

 History

 Landwer Coffee was established by Moshe Landwer in 1919 in Berlin, Germany.
 The family operated a small coffee bar and a coffee roasting facility.
 In 1933, when the Nazis came to power in Germany, the family decided to immigrate to Tel Aviv.
 Immediately after their arrival, the Landwer family opened their first coffee roasting facility in Allenby Street, making it the first coffee roaster company in the country.
 Later, when the business expanded, the family moved the coffee bar to 121 Allenby Street.